bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 They walk to the door in silence, thinking about where they could do that.

-"How tall is th' house yeh' folk live in, Adri?"
+"How tall is th' house yeh' folk live in, Adri'?"

 Entering the workshop, the dragonborn just shook his head.
 "Not tall enough.